opencurriculai/data_science_curriculum/docs/about.md

 ### Long Term

 - Ideally, every individual would be assessed in order to understand what they already know and what their objectives are.
-A personnalized curriculum would then be specifically tailored for them which would evolve with ones preferences.
+A personalized curriculum would then be specifically tailored for them which would evolve with ones preferences.
 Assessments could also be taken to track progress.

 - People starting out in the field also need coaching, advice, guidance, support, and someone to help them view the bigger picture in order to reach their objectives.